facebookexperimental/Recoil/docs/docs/refine/api/Advanced_Checkers.md

 ## `asType()`

-If you want to coerce a value to an opaque type, you can use `asType()`.
+`asType()` will convert from one type to another.
+Provide a checker for the expected type and a callback function to convert to a different output type.
+For example, you could use this to coerce a value to an opaque type.

 ```jsx
 opaque type ID = string;